JR East vs JR West vs Nationwide JR Pass: Complete Comparison Guide

 Nationwide JR Pass¥50,0007 daysFixed consecutive daysUnlimited nationwide travel for 7 consecutive days.
 Standard class (Ordinary) seats only.

-Tip: Regional passes often pay for themselves with only two Shinkansen round trips.
+Tip: Many regional passes pay for themselves with just two Shinkansen round trips (for example, Osaka–Hiroshima).

 Which JR Pass Fits Your Trip?